 The Berlin Senate Administration offers general information for Refugees in Berlin, valid in part for other parts of Germany, too.

-The Network for Information Asylum and Migration (Informationsverbund Asyl und Migration) provides a comprehensive database of legal advice centres in Germany.
+The Network for Information on Asylum and Migration (Informationsverbund Asyl und Migration) provides a comprehensive database of legal advice centres in Germany.
+It is a charitable association of German welfare organisations and leading NGOs in the field of asylum and migration policy and an important partner of UNHCR.

 Information on family reunification can be found on the website of Informationsverbund Asyl und Migration (in German).